FuelLabs/sway/docs/src/sway-program-types/smart_contracts.md

     fn receive_funds();
 ```

-we are declaring an ABI method called `receive funds` which, when called, should receive funds into this wallet.
+we are declaring an ABI method called `receive_funds` which, when called, should receive funds into this wallet.
 Note that we are simply defining an interface here, so there is no _function body_ or implementation of the function.
 We only need to define the interface itself.
 In this way, ABI declarations are similar to [trait declarations](../advanced/traits.md).
-This ABI method does not take any parameters.
+This particular ABI method does not take any parameters.

 ---